1nc0gn30/taskforge-lite/README.md

 ---

-Anything else you want to add before we ship it?
+Anything else you want to add before you ship it?
 I can help you:
 - Push to GitHub with a proper commit tree
 - Create Render deploy buttons
 - Add unit tests or swagger docs

-Let me know how you want to polish it ✨
+Let me know how you want to polish it for your production ✨
 # taskforge-lite